 We would suggest you use Dedicated Servers because In this hosting your website hosted on a server that you lease in the data-center of a web hosting service.
 In simple words, you pay the web hosting service a fixed amount to rent a server that only you can use.
 You want to use this server alone to fulfill your business needs and for better performance.
 At the same time, you want to keep away from the many security risks with shared hosting.

 RedSwitches has experienced system architects that will work with you to develop a reliable and consistent dedicated server or an affordable and reasonable strategy for scalable and flexible cloud hosting.
+Have Questions?